Sogand4/Book-Log/README.md

 ## Phase 4: Task 2

+Loaded your book log!<br>
+title1 was added to your book log!<br>
+title2 was added to your book log!<br>
+title3 was added to your book log!<br>
-Title1 was added to your book log!<br>
+title4 was added to your book log!<br>
-Title22 was added to your book log!<br>
+title55 was added to your book log!<br>
-Title22 was removed from your book log!<br>
+title55 was removed from your book log!<br>
+title555 was added to your book log!<br>
-Title2 was added to your book log!<br>
+title5555 was added to your book log!<br>
+title5555 was removed from your book log!<br>
+title555 was removed from your book log!<br>
-Title3 was added to your book log!<br>
+title5 was added to your book log!<br>
+Saved your book log!

 ## Phase 4: Task 3

 Changes I would make given more time:

-- Refactor BookLogGUI by taking out some of its nested classes and making them separate
+- Refactor BookLogGUI by taking out some of its nested classes and making them separate.
+I would do this because it would help with the readability of the program.